-Qualifying Examination
+Candidacy Examination

-All Ph.D. students must pass the qualifying examinations by the end of their third year.
+All Ph.D. students must pass the candidacy examinations by the end of their third year.
 Successful completion of this requirement is a necessary condition for advancement to doctoral candidacy and must be accomplished at least six (6) months prior to the dissertation defense.
 The dissertation committee is responsible for recommending advancement to candidacy to the Graduate Program in Biomedical Sciences Office.
 A graduate program representative will represent the Program at the dissertation defense and assure all regulations are followed.

-The goal of the qualifying examination is for the faculty to assess the adequacy of the students' background knowledge in their chosen field and their ability for problem solving and for interpretation of important concepts before formally permitting them to begin their doctoral research.
-The dissertation committee will prepare the qualifying exam.
+The goal of the candidacy examination is for the faculty to assess the adequacy of the students' background knowledge in their chosen field and their ability for problem solving and for interpretation of important concepts before formally permitting them to begin their doctoral research.
+The dissertation committee will prepare the candidacy exam.
 A student who is in good academic standing but who fails the examination is allowed one (1) opportunity to retake the exam.
 In case of failure, the student will be reexamined no later than six (6) months from the date of the first examination.
 In case of a second failure, the student will be allowed to transfer to a MS/MA program.
 The student will not be allowed to reenter the Ph.D.
 Program.

-Students in the PhD program can be awarded the MA degree once they have completed all of the MA graduation requirements.
-The qualifying examination will serve as the comprehensive exam.
+Students in the PhD program can be awarded the MA or MS degree once they have completed all of the MA or MS graduation requirements.
+The candidacy examination will serve as the comprehensive exam.

-Within six (6) months of passing the qualifying examination, the student is expected to present a research proposal to the dissertation committee.
+Within six (6) months of passing the candidacy examination, the student is expected to present a research proposal to the dissertation committee.
 The dissertation committee will monitor his/her research progress on a regular basis, meeting at least once a year.
 A week prior to each meeting, the student will present a written summary of research progress to the committee for review.
+The research proposal defense can be part of the candidacy exam and can take place the same day.